patelhet04/ClimateCare/readme.md

 Get involved in environmental events and initiatives ranging from beach cleanups to campaigns against single-use plastics.
 Our platform enables both individuals and NGOs to engage with and organize events, fostering a community of active participants in the cause of climate preservation.

 ### API Endpoints
--GET /api/events- Access a comprehensive list of upcoming environmental events.
+- GET /api/events- Access a comprehensive list of upcoming environmental events.
--POST /api/events: Contribute to the community calendar by submitting new events.
+- POST /api/events: Contribute to the community calendar by submitting new events.

 ## User and Authentication

 To offer a personalized experience, Climate Care supports user registration and authentication.
 Securely log in to access and customize your environmental journey.

 ### API Endpoints:
--POST /api/users/register: Join the Climate Care community.
+- POST /api/users/register: Join the Climate Care community.
--POST /api/users/login: Access your personalized dashboard and features.
+- POST /api/users/login: Access your personalized dashboard and features.
--GET /api/users/profile: Retrieve your profile information and track your environmental impact.
+- GET /api/users/profile: Retrieve your profile information and track your environmental impact.

 ## Getting Started